 Understanding these failure modes is essential for anyone building production AI systems.
 This is also why applied AI is fundamentally different from a web service — it fails in ways that traditional software monitoring won’t catch.

+Most production degradation fits one of five buckets.
 Those buckets are broad enough to explain why models fail after deployment across CV, trading, recommendation, fraud, and RAG systems.
-The sections below break them down one by one.

-1. Data quality degradation
+Failure Mode 1: Data quality degradation

 Your model was trained on clean, curated data.
 Production data is messy, incomplete, and constantly changing.